God and Christ

 It is claimed that those who are saved will, one day, as a term of genus, belong to “the God family.”
 Such claims are made as if the Scriptures plainly declared them to be so.
 It is simply incorrect, however, to affirm that “god,” when used in the plural, signifies a family of beings in which each member is of the same constitution or essence as God, the Father.

 Historically, the teaching of “becoming God” is termed Apotheosis.
-Some who have affirmed a teaching of “Christian deification,” whether among the church fathers or in certain of the writings of the Eastern Orthodox church, by this have only intended “that men are ‘deified’ in the sense that the Holy Spirit dwells within Christian believers and transforms them into the image of God in Christ, eventually endowing them in the resurrection with immortality and God’s perfect moral character.”
+Some who have affirmed a teaching of “Christian deification,” whether among the church fathers or in certain of the writings of the Eastern Orthodox Church, by this have only intended “that men are ‘deified’ in the sense that the Holy Spirit dwells within Christian believers and transforms them into the image of God in Christ, eventually endowing them in the resurrection with immortality and God’s perfect moral character.”

 If by the doctrine of Apotheosis (or “becoming God”), however, one intends to affirm that men are, or one day will become, constitutionally, of the same genus or speciation as God, the Father, this is unscriptural and is a form of polytheism.
-This is because such a teaching affirms a plurality of beings of which each is of the same consitution or essential nature as the supreme God.
+This is because such teaching affirms a plurality of beings of which each is of the same constitution or essential nature as the supreme God.
 Thus, according to such a teaching, there is no supreme Being Who alone is God Himself.
-Such a proposition is contrary not only to Scripture, but to monotheism.
+Such a proposition is contrary not only to Scripture but to monotheism.

 Actual Trinitarianism, together with Modalism and Arianism (the latter is the historic name closest to the Concordant teaching), are all monotheistic.
 This is because each of these teachings affirms that there is one Being Who alone is God Himself.
-This most fundamental propä1 osition is denied, however, by Apotheosis, such as is taught by Mormonism and others.
+This most fundamental proposition is denied, however, by Apotheosis, such as is taught by Mormonism and others.
 Since monotheism is the teaching of Scripture, polytheism, in whatever form, is contrary to Scripture and is therefore false.